 David frequently defends companies and their directors and officers against securities fraud class actions and shareholder derivative actions.
 He also represents companies and individuals in connection with SEC investigations and enforcement actions.

-Beyond his primary areas of expertise, David represents clients in a wide range of complex litigation matters, including intellectual property, insurance recovery, employee benefits, breach of fiduciary duty, trade secrets, unfair competition, trademark, employment, and probate litigation, as well as business, commercial, corporate, and contract disputes.
+Beyond his primary areas of litigation expertise, David represents clients in a wide variety of complex business litigation matters, including insurance recovery, employee benefits, breach of fiduciary duty, employment and probate litigation, as well as business, commercial, corporate and contract disputes.

 Honors & Recognitions